Adelaide Entertainment Centre: Centre features

 The footprint of the site is 28900 m2 (approx 7 acres), and includes a large foyer area, a 2680 m2 event arena, seven function rooms, car parking, logistic facilities and administrative offices.
 The arena is the largest auditorium in South Australia.

 The centre it is capable of operating in several different modes, including an 'intimate' mode (2,000–4,500 patrons), end stage mode (4,500–7,500 patrons) and '360-degree' mode.
 With a general admission floor and Corporate-level seating, the maximum capacity of the AEC of 11,300, making it the third-largest permanent indoor arena in Australia behind Sydney's Qudos Bank Arena (21,032) and the Brisbane Entertainment Centre (14,500), and the fifth-largest Australian arena behind the Sydney Super Dome (Qudos), Melbourne's Rod Laver Arena (16,200), the Perth Arena (14,856) and the Brisbane Entertainment Centre (both the Rod Laver and Perth arenas are retractable roof venues).

+When in Sports Mode, usually for either basketball for the Adelaide 36ers or netball for the Adelaide Thunderbirds or Australian Netball Diamonds, the Centre has a capacity of 10,000.
+As of 2025, the largest attendance in sports mode was set on August 3, 2024 for the Suncorp Super Netball Grand Final won by the Thunderbirds over the Melbourne Vixens with 9,694 in attendance.
+The largest 36ers attendance to date was set on January 4, 2025 when 9,588 saw the 36ers defeat Melbourne United.

 The AEC has a complete in-house catering operation that provides for audience food and beverage requirements, as well as banquet, function, seminar, tradeshow, corporate suites and backstage requirements.
 The AEC also provides corporate hospitality in the form of 31 suites that are leased on a 2–5-year basis.